leny-mi/Lupinotuum/README.md

 # Lupinotuum
 A Bot to play Werewolf on Discord in real-time.

 ## Usage

 To host this bot yourself clone this repository.
-You'll have to create a `token.txt` and enter your bot token first line.
+You'll have to create a `config.json` in `Lupinotuum/` and enter your bot token and a covert_server.
 Then just run `lupinotuum.py`.

+Your `config.json` might look like this

+    {
+      "token": "Dwa9aFW9saf68gwaf-faw80saf789fwa.fawXAawdfajigeoAIWZUk",
+      "covert_server": 4201333712345678910
+    }

 ## Roles
 #### Town aligned roles